-• Cash and cash equivalents, due from related parties, other receivable and loans receivable, accruals and payables and due to related parties.
+• Cash and cash equivalents, due from related parties, other receivables, accruals and payables and due to related parties.
 These are all short-term financial assets and financial liabilities whose carrying amounts approximate fair value, because of their short-term nature and the high credit quality of the counterparties.